 The newly created resource can be referenced by the URI(s) returned in the entity of the response, with the most specific URI for the resource given by a Location header field.

 The origin server MUST create the resource before returning the 201 status code.
 If the action cannot be carried out immediately, the server SHOULD respond with 202 (Accepted) response instead.

 A 202 response is typically used for actions that take a long while to process.
-It indicates that request has been accepted for processing, but the processing has not been completed.
-The request might or might not be eventually acted upon, or even may be disallowed when processing occurs.
+It indicates that the request has been accepted for processing, but the processing has not been completed.
+The request might or might not be eventually acted upon, or even maybe disallowed when processing occurs.